Chart Color Schemes

 Eatons Hill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Eatons Hill, 29.7% of residents aged 15 and above hold university qualifications, exceeding the SA4 region average of 24.9%.
-Bachelor degrees are most common at 20.5%, followed by postgraduate qualifications (5.5%) and graduate diplomas (3.7%).
-Vocational credentials are also prevalent, with 38.5% of residents aged 15 and above possessing them.
+In Eatons Hill, 29.7% of residents aged 15 years and above hold university qualifications, which is higher than the SA4 region average of 24.9%.
+Bachelor degrees are the most common at 20.5%, followed by postgraduate qualifications (5.5%) and graduate diplomas (3.7%).
+Vocational credentials are also prevalent, with 38.5% of residents aged 15 years and above holding such qualifications.

-This includes advanced diplomas held by 14.4% and certificates by 24.1%.
-Educational participation is high, with 32.8% currently enrolled in formal education.
-Among these, 11.3% are in secondary education, 11.1% in primary education, and 5.3% pursuing tertiary education.
+This includes advanced diplomas held by 14.4% of residents and certificates held by 24.1%.
+Educational participation is high, with 32.8% of residents currently enrolled in formal education.
+This includes secondary education (11.3%), primary education (11.1%), and tertiary education (5.3%).

 Frequently Asked Questions - Education